 Limber honeysuckle is a woody, loosely twining vine that sprawls or climbs on nearby vegetation.

-Flowers are stalkless, in clusters at the branch tips; the corolla (the fused, tubelike petals) divided ⅓ or ½ of the way to the base into 2 lips of equal length that curl back; the upper lip shallowly 4-lobed, the lower lip with 1 lobe; the tube weakly swollen or pouched on the lower side near the base; white to lemon yellow, tinged with red, purple, or pink, not changing color after pollination.
+Flowers are stalkless, in clusters at the branch tips; the corolla (the fused, tubelike petals) are divided one-third to one-half of the way to the base into 2 lips of equal length that curl back; the upper lip is shallowly 4-lobed, and the lower lip has 1 lobe; the tube is weakly swollen or pouched on the lower side near the base; the petals are white to lemon yellow, tinged with red, purple, or pink, and do not change color after pollination.

 Blooms April–June.

-Leaves opposite, simple, upper pair just below the flowers united to form a disk that is longer than broad, upper surface green or barely whitened; leaves below the disk not united; lower surface covered with a white waxy coating, smooth or hairy.
+Leaves are opposite, simple, the upper pair just below the flowers united to form a disk that is longer than broad, with the upper surface green or barely whitened; the leaves below the disk are not united; their lower surface is covered with a white waxy coating, either smooth or hairy.

 Vine length: to 13 feet.